Minor2CCh/minium_minor_edition/README.md

 - Minium Passable Glass

-A block that players can pass through, but other mobs and entities recognize as a wall.
+A block that players or projectiles fired by the player can pass through, but other mobs and entities recognize as a wall.

 - Minium Touchable Glass